albcab/blog/_posts/2021-2-11-Inverse-Auto-Flows.md

 ```
 then inside the functions we simply add the necessary zeros and we can do our linear combinations, activations and repeat until the complexity creates an intelligent being.
 Notice that the first layer always has zeros in the diagonals.
 In the same way we input the activation functions as a list `[activation_fun1, activation_fun2]` (for log scale) or a single activation function on a list `[activation_fun]` which the function will understand to mean `[activation_fun, ..., activation_fun, identity_fun]` for $h \geq 1$ (`[activation_fun1, identity_fun]` for log scale).

-Thus, the (Masked) Autoregressive neural network function that calculates the mean or log scale paramters of the model:
+Thus, the (Masked) Autoregressive neural network function that calculates the mean or log scale parameters of the model:
 ```python
 def DenseAutoReg (z, parameters, activations):
     if len(activations) == 1 and len(parameters) > 1: